What to Avoid in Disposable Diapers

 Diapers smell bad; fragrances smell good.
 But, “fragrance” is a term often used as a label under which ingredients are hidden.
 So, when you see that word on an ingredient list, it may mean you’re not actually looking at the full ingredients list.

 Diapers should already be super soft, so they shouldn’t need lotion.
 It’s always smart to avoid unnecessary ingredients in your baby products.
+In the case that your baby does suffer from a rash, apply a gentle diaper rash cream.

 4) Chlorine Processing